 A Brain System for Procedural Memory

-Researchers have divided procedural memory into two general types.
-One type involves the acquisition of habits and skills, the capacity for a very broad variety of stereotyped and unconscious behavioral repertoires.
-The other type of procedural memory involves specific sensory-to-motor adaptations, that is, adjustments of reflexes, such as changing the force exerted to compensate for a new load, or acquisition of conditioned reflexes that involve novel motor responses to a new sensory contingency.
+Investigators have separated procedural memory into two general types.
+One type involves the acquisition of habits and skills, the capacity for a very broad variety of stereotyped and unconscious behavioural repertoires.
+These extend from simple refinement of particular repeated motor patterns to the learning of long action sequences in response to highly complex stimuli.
+The other type of procedural memory involves specific sensory-to-motor adaptations, such as adjustments of reflexes, changing the force exerted to compensate for a new load, or the acquisition of conditioned reflexes that involve novel motor responses to new sensory contingencies, as characterized by the many instances of Pavlovian conditioning described earlier.
 This chapter analyzes the brain systems that support these two types of unconscious learning.
-It shows that procedural learning is mediated by a complex circuitry involving the motor cortical areas and two main subcortical loops, one through the striatum and another through the cerebellum.

 Oxford Scholarship Online requires a subscription or purchase to access the full text of books within the service.
 Public users can however freely search the site and view the abstracts and keywords for each book and chapter.